-After reuniting in 1986 and undertaking several mammoth tours that year and in 1987, The Monkees were relatively out of the limelight in 1988.
+After reuniting in 1986 and undertaking two mammoth tours tours through 1987, The Monkees were relatively out of the limelight in 1988.
 The excitement and enthusiasm generated by the initial revival of the group in 1986 had made Monkee business big business, again.
 The 20th Anniversary Reunion Tour was a box office blowout, fueled largely by MTV airing the television series daily and in marathon showings.
 By 1988, however, Monkeemania Part II had cooled considerably.
-Because of a falling out with MTV in 1987, the trio lost a huge promotional venue for their first album of all new material since 1970, Pool It!, and as a result, the LP and its singles ("Heart and Soul" and "Every Step of the Way") did not experience the chart heights of their 1986 reunion single, "That Was Then, This Is Now" (a Top 20 hit with a music video that MTV played relentlessly) or the accompanying retrospective album that featured three new tracks (which went platinum during the 1986 tour).
+Because of a falling out with MTV in 1987, the trio lost a huge promotional venue for their first album of all new material since 1970, Pool It!
+As a result, the LP and its singles ("Heart and Soul" and "Every Step of the Way") did not experience the chart heights of their 1986 reunion single, "That Was Then, This Is Now" (a Top 20 hit with a music video that MTV played relentlessly), or the accompanying retrospective album (which went platinum during the 1986 tour).

-Micky returned to the field that had occupied his time in the years leading up to the 1986 reunion, directing, and enjoyed his favorite past time, playing polo.
+Micky returned to directing, the field that occupied his time in the years leading up to the 1986 Monkees reunion, while also enjoying his favorite pastime, polo.
 Davy found his way back to the stage in Oliver!, this time playing the role of Fagin at the Kansas City Starlight Theatre.
 He also released an album of all new material, Incredible, and conducted a successful book signing tour for his autobiography, They Made a Monkee Out Of Me.
 Peter was on the road playing clubs, including the Speakeasy in New York City.
 And Michael was busy promoting his new movie, Tapeheads, starring John Cusack and Tim Robbins.

 By mid-year and with no Monkees projects in sight, enthusiasm remained strong among the faithful, and fans gathered in Los Angeles for a Monkees convention in the summer of 1988.